 So if you're out of contract and don't need an upgrade just yet, you should definitely check them out.

 48 has a deal right now that offers unlimited calls and texts and 100GB of data for just €10.99 a month.

 So if you moved from Vodafone's Red Unlimited €60 a month plan you'd save just over €49 a month or €588 a year.

 Switching is easy and will be managed by your new supplier.

 And remember you can keep your existing number.
 When you buy your new SIM, your provider will ask if you want a new number or to port over your existing one.
 If you choose the latter option, the process usually only takes a few hours max.

 Reviewing your serious illness, mortgage protection and life insurance cover can also save you money.

 And if you’re an ex-smoker who’s been off cigarettes for over 12 months, you can apply for new cover either with your current provider or a new provider on non-smoker rates.
 These rates are often half the price a smoker is charged.
 So if you’ve given up smoking for over a year, now’s a good time to review your cover.

 At bonkers.ie you can easily compare quotes and benefits from Ireland’s main life insurance providers.
 And once you've found the right policy for you, you can apply online on our site in just minutes.
-And best of all our service is free, easy-to-use, 100% impartial and accurate.
+And best of all our service is free, easy-to-use, and 100% impartial.

 Get in touch with us